ofek/bit/_sources/guide/keys.rst.txt

 `Electrum`_ behaves.
 If the public keys are provided with a list, then the ordering of the public keys of that list are used, similar to how Bitcoin Core behaves.
-Calling :param:`~bit.MultiSig.public_keys` will always return a list with the public keys in the order they are being used by in the multisignature contract.
+Calling :func:`~bit.MultiSig.public_keys` will always return a list with the public keys in the order they are being used by in the multisignature contract.

 Public Point